alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 Now we're almost ready to write the autograd function.
 Before showing the code - there is one more simplification step.
 Looking at the definition of the capped $$r$$-simplex, the criteria are independent of the order of the elements.
 This means that if we permute the vector before projection, it is equivalent to applying the same permutation to the projection.
 Consequently, we don't really need the vector of eigenvalues in nondecreasing order.
 It was convenient for visualization, but they can be in any order, including the order PyTorch uses.

 So now we're ready.
 We begin from the `forward` method.
-It will repeat what we've done in NumPy - project the eigenvalues, divided by $$\alpha$$ onto the appropriate capped simplices, and compute the difference-of-kyfan functions.
-Of course, when gradients are needed, it will save eigenvectors for backward pass, since the gradient is the appropriate sum of eigenvectors.
+This is where our earlier derivation reappears almost verbatim: project the eigenvalues, divided by $$\alpha$$, onto two capped simplices, subtract the projections, and use the difference as weights.
+When gradients are needed, we also save the eigenvectors, because the backward pass will combine the matrices $$\boldsymbol v_j \boldsymbol v_j^T$$ using exactly these weights.

 ```python